pkm619/cs404/lab06/Readme.txt

 Subject: Lab 06

 The goals of this lab are

 1.Interface an analog joystick.
-2.If you have done the LED Matrix lab, have the joystick control your Etch­a­Sketch.
+2.If you have done the LED Matrix lab, have the joystick control your Etchï¿½aï¿½Sketch.
 If not,have it control the brightness of two LEDs.
 3.Interface a Rotary Encoder.